Platydracus immaculatus

 • Platydracus maculosusSimilar large size and body form, but P. maculosus has distinct spotting/maculations (as indicated by its name), while P. immaculatus is relatively unmarked

-• Tasgius winkleriEuropean similar in size and general appearance; distinguished by subtle morphological characters and geographic origin
+• Tasgius winkleriEuropean introduced similar in size and general appearance; distinguished by subtle morphological characters and geographic origin

 More Details